Salmankh3/LGMVIP-DataScience/README.md

 # LGMVIP-DataScience
-A repository of all the task that I have performed during the one month Data Science virtual internship at LetsGrowMore.
+A repository of all the tasks that I have performed during the one month Data Science virtual internship at LetsGrowMore.